W3AI/TeamHub/README.md

 ## For Coders:

-TeamHub project is generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.3.
+The TeamHub project is generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.3.

 ## Development server